 The Interstate 295 corridor was originally envisioned as a full beltway encircling Richmond.
-The design was later incorporated into an easterly realignment of the I-95 mainline off the congested Richmond-Peterburg Turnpike.
+The design was later incorporated into a proposed easterly realignment of I-95 off the congested Richmond-Peterburg Turnpike.
 Plans changed with the announcement that tolls on the Turnpike would be lifted in 1992.
-AASHTO formally endorsed the establishment of Interstate 295 south to Peterburg on June 9, 1986.
+The American Association of State Highway and Transportation Officials (AASHTO) formally endorsed the establishment of Interstate 295 south to Peterburg on June 9, 1986.

-The northern portion of Interstate 295 opened to traffic in 1981 at a cost of $60 million, with the federal government funding 90% of the construction.2 Work on the initial stretch of freeway commenced in May 1976 near Mechanicsville.3 Construction of the $37.7-million segment between U.S. 60 and Virginia 5, east of Richmond, began in July of 1984 and was completed on October 7, 1988.4
+The northern portion of Interstate 295 opened to traffic in 1981 at a cost of $60 million, with the federal government funding 90% of the construction.2 Work on the initial stretch of freeway commenced in May 1976 near Mechanicsville.3 Construction of the $37.7 million segment between U.S. 60 and SR 5, east of Richmond, began in July of 1984 and was completed on October 7, 1988.4

-The succeeding portion of I-295 built the Varina-Enon Bridge and a 6.8 mile section between Virginia 10 and Virginia 5.
+The succeeding portion of I-295 built included the Varina-Enon Bridge and a 6.8 mile section between SR 10 and SR 5.
 Started in March 1985, delays in road work followed a construction flaw where the Henrico County end of the Varina-Enon Bridge was four inches too low and needed adjustments.
-That pushed completion of the the $75-million project back from an anticipated Fall 1989 completion date.
+That pushed completion of the the $75 million project back from an anticipated Fall 1989 completion date.
 The span finally opened to traffic on July 19, 1990.1

-Interstate 295 was extended 5.6 miles southward from Virginia 10 to Virginia 36 when a $57.7-million project was completed on January 21, 1992.5 The final 9.8-mile section was scheduled to open on June 3, but officials from Petersburg successfully lobbied to delay it while tolls were still collected along Interstate 95 in the city.
+Interstate 295 was extended 5.6 miles southward from SR 10 to SR 36 when a $57.7 million project was completed on January 21, 1992.5 The final 9.8 mile long section was scheduled to open on June 3, but officials from Petersburg successfully lobbied to delay it while tolls were still collected along Interstate 95 in the city.
 I-295 finally opened between Hopewell and I-95 in Prince Georges County on June 25, 1992.
 Tolls along the Richmond-Petersburg Turnpike were discontinued on July 1, 1992.6